Dom88Finch/DS_portfolio/README.md

 * predicting football match outcomes using a range of ML models including SVC,Logistic regression, AdaBoostingClassifier, and Neural Networks.
 * Combine different models to create weighted voting result that allows for a probability of outcome to be computed and also the Confidence level of prediction.

+## Launch website

+## MAY 2021

+# Project 6:(Week 1)
+Climate change

+Identify an area where you can apply ML techniques to predict inneficient operational methods such as (predicting potholes on certain roads) that would reduce impact and save money to a business and reduce emissions.

+(Find Kaggle data sources or challenges and sharpen your ML techniques) Produce a Jupyter notebook with your results and findings along with future imporvements

+# Project 6.5:(Week 1)

+Rasberry Pi project that uses sensors and GPIO to detect.

+# Project 7:(Week 2)
+Sales data including visualization with Power BI

+- Obtain sales data from company online.

+- Carry out statistical analysis of data and identify possible trends or area to divert resources

+- Create Visuals that enable the user to be able to understand user information
+-

+# Project 8:(Week 3)
+NLP analysis of Food recipes with a recommendation engine/APP/Website for recipe based on your favourite foods

+Technologies:
+Webscraping
+NLP basics

+create an interactive user interface

+#  Learn:  Full stack development (Django/ Flask/ Node.Js /React /HTML/CSS

+# Project 9:(Week 4)
+Stock market forecast AI

+Source different websites for different Stock information
+- webscraping, APIs,

+- Creating a Data Management system
+- Working with Big Data - Data warehousing using SQL, Hadoop.

+- Use different strategies and incorperate alternative data sources to predict stock prices.

+Create a Website Blog/Twitter account Bot that posts weekly predictions of stock price movements for 10 highest profitable stocks movements.

+Aim: To be able to predict 5% stock price movement each week consistently

+ # Backtesting algorithm to ensure it picks stocks and produces a profit.

+ Learning objectives and software
+ # Finance basics - Fundamental analysis, Technical Analysis
+ # Best investments strategies (short and long term)
+ #

+End of Month Objectives
+- Git,
+- Docker,
+- AWS or Google Cloud for training Neural Networks
+- Pyhton
+- Neural Networks
+- ML techniques including, Data Pipelines, Data Cleaning and Transformation,
+- ML Training Optimization skills

 # Future projects

 **Full stack project**